hotosm/fAIr/docs/Docker-install-windows.md

 1. Check your graphics card

     It is highly recommended to use a graphics card to run fAIr.
 It might not work with CPU only.
 (You can set up and test from bottom of this document). ***TODO*** What does this mean?
-NVIDIA graphics cards are tested.
-The bottom of this document is about a tile server, whatever that is.
-But it is not a GPU test?! ***TODO*** Does this mean that it works for NVIDIA cards but not for cards from other brands?
+The bottom of this document is about a tile server.
+But it is not a GPU test?!

-    For the local fAIr installation to work the necessary drivers for the graphics card need to be installed.
+    For the local fAIr installation to work, the necessary drivers for the graphics card need to be installed.

     By the following command you can see your graphics card and the graphics driver details and the NVIDIA container toolkit that is installed.
 There is more information on the [NVIDIA site](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).